mschmidty/bio_notes/r/_posts/2020-02-09-dolores-predict.md

 published: true
 ---

 I live next to the Dolores River.
 It’s an often overlooked gem of the southwest.
 It runs from just outside Rico, Colorado at its headwaters to the Colorado River near Moab, Utah.
-It’s an experience.
+Rafting it is an experience.

 As of late the river has become something of a destination for the rafting community.
 Most sections of the river are mellow and scenic.
 But two sections have class 4 rapids that keep things interesting: Snaggletooth Rapid and State Line Rapid (also known as the Chicken Raper Rapid).

 In 1985 the McPhee Dam was completed, forever changing the flow of the lower Dolores River.
-Today, farmers and ranchers rely on water from the McPhee Dam to to grow crops and raise livestock.
+Today, farmers, ranchers adn local ranchers rely on water from the McPhee Dam to to grow crops and raise livestock.
 As a result, the primary goal of reservoir managers is to keep as much water in the reservoir as possible.
-Raftable releases are secondary.

-This has resulted in several years where the reservoir has not filled and there have been no raftable releases.
-Other years reservoir managers say that the ther will be no release and we get a release.
+Raftable and ecological releases are secondary.This has resulted in several years where the reservoir has not filled and there have been no raftable releases.
+Other years reservoir managers say that the there will be no release and we get a release.

-Because the Dolores is so loved in our community, there are a few people who try and predict when the Dolores.
-I thought it would be fun to do myself.
-Here’s how I built my model to predict the number of days the Dolores would run.
+Because the Dolores is so loved in our community, there are a few people who try and predict when the Dolores will have a raftable release.
+Given my love of R, I thought it would be fun to do myself.
+The following are notes on how I built my model.
+I do my best to go over each step and detail why and how I included each covariate.
 ## Load Packages

 Here I load packages and set a custom theme.
 You can skip this part and just add in `set_theme(theme_light)` if you want to skip this part.